 Abstractors typically work closely with the MMRC coordinator to request, collect, and abstract the records of birthing persons whose deaths were selected for abstraction and review by the MMRC.
 Unless legislative limitations on what the MMRC can collect exist, case abstractors can collect information from as many of the following sources as possible:

-After case abstraction is complete, the case needs to be summarized.
-MMRCs are encouraged to use a standard case narrative template to promote a standardized format for reviewing cases.
-The narrative succinctly captures all relevant medical information and presents the events leading to the woman’s death in chronological order.
-The case narrative supplements, but does not replace, the full set of data abstracted by the case abstractor.
+- After abstraction is complete, the abstractor creates a case narrative to summarize the details of each maternal mortality.
+Abstractors should use a template to promote a standardized format for review.
+A template is provided in the MMRIA MMRC Abstractor Manual, linked below, and within MMRIA.
+The narrative should succinctly capture all relevant information about her life and the events leading to the woman or birthing person’s death in chronological order.
+The case narrative supplements but does not replace the full set of data abstracted by the case abstractor.